Private Counselling For Sex Addictions and Sexual Anorexia in Sydney & Online

-Sexual anorexia can be defined as a fear of sexual intimacy.
-Persons with sexual anorexia may experience severe anxiety surrounding any sex with emotional content, i.e. in intimate relationships.
+Sexual anorexia can be defined as fear of sexual intimacy.
+Persons with sexual anorexia may experience severe anxiety surrounding sex with intimate emotional attachment.

 SEXUAL ANOREXIA – SEXUAL ADDICTION